Ngonal/Networking-Lab-Portfolio/Layer 2 - Data Link/README.md

 # Layer 2 - Data Link

-## Core Function
+## Overview
-Facilitates reliable node-to-node frame delivery within a single broadcast domain (intra-network) or point-to-point link.
+The Data Link Layer (Layer 2) facilitates reliable node-to-node frame delivery within a single broadcast domain or point-to-point link.
 It encapsulates network-layer packets into frames, appends source and destination MAC addresses, and employs error detection (FCS/CRC) to identify corrupted frames.
-This layer governs media access control and, through switching and bridging, forwards traffic based on hardware addresses to the intended physical interface.

-## Overview
-The Data Link Layer provides node-to-node data transfer and handles error correction from the Physical Layer.
-In Ethernet networks, this involves MAC addressing, frame switching, and logical segmentation.
+This layer governs media access control and handles error correction from the Physical Layer.
+Through switching and bridging, traffic is forwarded based on hardware addresses to the intended physical interface.
+In Ethernet networks, this involves MAC addressing, frame switching, and logical segmentation via VLANs.

 # Labs
 <div align="center">